-10.6 All Association must register their players with the Bowls Scotland office before 1st game in stage one (Full names for all players and D. O. B. for the under 25’s), extra players may be added as required.
+10.6 All Association must register their players with the Bowls Scotland office before the 1st game in stage 1 (Full names for all players and D. O. B. for the under 25’s), extra players may be added as required.

 10.7 All fours must commence play simultaneously.

 10.8 Players must only be selected from Clubs in Full Membership of their Association and of Bowls Scotland.

 10.9 Any Association breaking the rules will be severely dealt with, either by fine or suspension.
 Points gained will be deducted.

 11 Draw for the Second Stage on Saturday 9th July 2016 at 2 pm